Sanat-Mishra/Transcistor-2.0/README.md

 ## Filters
 Only those genes which satisfy the folowing criteria are considered for evaluating the test-statistic:
-- Genes on chr.
-4
+- Genes on same chr. as the lncrna
-- Genes with absolute value of expression greater than 1

 ## Test-statistic